How to get around Waiheke Island

 Catching the ferry to Waiheke Island is easy, fast, and convenient.
 There are two passenger ferries that depart from the downtown Auckland ferry terminal:

-The Fullers passenger ferry ($55 return) also leaves from Britomart in central Auckland, but the regular ticket is walk up only (you have to pay more for a reserved time) which means queuing up at the terminal.
-It’s pretty busy and in peak times you might not get on the sailing you want, unless you arrive 30 minutes in advance.
-Ferries leave approximately every hour from 6am-midnight, and there’s no need to pre-book a ticket.
-Tip: Buy your ticket online to save money.
-The online price is $55 and it’s $59 at the terminal.
+The Fullers passenger ferry ($59 return) also leaves from Britomart in central Auckland, but the regular ticket is walk up only (you have to pay more for a reserved time) which means queuing up at the terminal.
+It’s pretty busy and in peak times you might not get on the sailing you want, unless you arrive 20 minutes in advance.
+Ferries leave frequently, though.

 Another option to save money is to travel off peak.
-A return ticket is only only $29.50 return when depart from downtown Auckland to Waiheke Island after 1pm onwards, and return from Waiheke Island to downtown Auckland after 7pm.
+A ticket is only $44 return when departing from downtown Auckland to Waiheke Island after 1pm onwards, and return from Waiheke Island to downtown Auckland after 7pm.

 If you’d like to get around Waiheke in your own car, there is also the option of taking the Sealink car ferry across to the island.